cloudcr0w/security-alerting-pipeline/CONTRIBUTING.md

 Use test-events in `samples/` folder to manually test Lambda functions via AWS CLI or Console.

+## 🔄 Ongoing Dev Log

+For ongoing development notes and progress tracking, see [DEVLOG.md](DEVLOG.md).

 ## 💬 Feedback

 Feel free to open an issue or reach out if you have suggestions or questions!